Trinity College, Kandy: Houses of day scholars

-The Junior Boarding
+Junior boarding

 The junior boarding accommodates students from Grades 4 to 7.

-In the past, 5-year-olds got housed in the matron’s dormitory from where they went to the Junior School Boarding Houses, named after former principals Collins, Hodges and Perry.
+In the past, 5-year-olds got housed in the matron's dormitory from where they went to the Junior School Boarding Houses, named after former principals Collins, Hodges and Perry.
 Between the junior and senior houses, the boarders got housed in a dormitory referred to as Squealary, which got further divided into Junior, Senior and Super.
 And within these houses, they had separate sections named after three well-known British Public Schools, Eton, Harrow and Rugby.
 Currently, the boarding does not issue admission to students below fourth grade.